DandaIT04/CodeForces_mySolutions/README.md

 # 266A - Stones on the table
 The problem felt familiar and immediately the TwoSum solution from leetcode i learned came into my mind and i applied it.

+# 236A - Boy Or Girl
+Learned to remove duplicates in list by converting list to dict using elements in list as keys.
+As keys cannot have duplicate values, duplicated values wont be included.